arahi7860/node-npm-intro/README.md

 Now that we've taken a closer look at the concerns of a web server application, let's talk about NodeJS, which will help us run server-side code.

+-->

 ## What is Node?
-(5 min, 10:50)
+(5 min, 0:20)

-Server-side JavaScript was implemented years ago in 1995 as Netscape's 'LiveWire' but it was a flop.
+Server-side JavaScript was implemented years ago in 1995 as Netscape's 'LiveWire' but never took off.
+Also Netscape died.
 Until recently, the concept of server-side JavaScript had been abandoned.

 Since 2009, NodeJS has allowed us to run our code independently of the browser.
-Node is an application runtime environment that uses the V8 JavaScript engine, just as Chrome does.
+Node is an application runtime environment that runs inside the V8 JavaScript engine, just as Chrome does.
 However, Node is specialized to handle functions that are unique to servers.
-Just as the browser environment provides developers with an interface for programmatically handling user interface interactions, Node provides an environment useful for servers.
+Just as the browser environment provides methods to interface with websites (like working with the DOM), Node provides an environment useful for servers (like reading and writing files, and http requests).

-Node JavaScript is server-side JavaScript.
-Node software is running in a system environment, providing our JavaScript an environment to run independent of the browser.
-When we write server-side JavaScript, we're writing the logic of the server side aspect for our web applications.
-Speaking broadly, a server manages connections, stores data and static assets, and responds to user requests by serving webpages, data, files, etc.
+NodeJS is JavaScript, but it runs on the server.
+When you're writing node, you're writing javascript.
+Node runs in a system environment (in this case, your laptop is acting as the server) as opposed to running in chrome, or firefox or whatever browser.

-Node JavaScript is packaged up into modules.
+NodeJS is packaged up into modules.
 Let's create our first node project.

-## Break (10min, 11:00)

-## You Do: Your First Node Project (10min, 11:10)
+## You Do: Your First Node Application (10min, 0:30)

 ### Directions